-Thanks to funding from the federal government, Temple College will be able to offer emergency aid grants of up to $1,500 for students who enroll in fall 2021 classes.
-The college seeks to provide emergency financial aid grants to full time and graduating students for expenses related to the disruption of campus operations due to COVID-19 (including eligible expenses under a student’s cost of attendance, such as tuition, food, housing, course materials, technology, health care, and child care).
+The College seeks to provide emergency financial aid grants to full time and graduating students for expenses related to the disruption of campus operations due to COVID-19 (including eligible expenses under a student’s cost of attendance, such as tuition, food, housing, course materials, technology, health care, and child care).

-Full-time students may be eligible for a Fall 2021 Emergency Aid Grant if they:
+A full-time student may be eligible for a Fall 2022 Emergency Aid Grant, if they:

-Alternatively, students may be eligible for a Fall 2021 Emergency Aid Grant if they are taking all courses needed to graduate in December 2021 with an associate’s credential, if they:
+Alternatively, a student may be eligible for a Fall 2022 Emergency Aid Grant if they are taking all courses needed to graduate in December 2022 with an associate’s credential, if they:

 - Final determinations of eligibility will be made on disbursement dates.

 - Eligible students will receive payment via ACH deposit if they have bank information on file with the business office.
 Otherwise, payments will be made via check.

 - The disbursement date for students enrolled in 1st 8-week or 16-week classes is September 16, 2022